ZoomyCat/lucid/git/README.md

 It has been discussed among the development members that we use staging, testing and stable repositories in which this documentation will be updated to reflect which direction we choose to go with.

+I would like to eventually update each directory that contains a PKGBUILD file with a readme file corresponding to that package so it is easier to find out information on each package.
+Potentially add better descriptions of a variety of sorts.
+(See template comment near the top)

 doc
 =====